premprakash8080/Wordpress-Digital-Agency-website/wp-content/plugins/metform/readme.txt

 **Migrations are coming soon in these forms.
 Contact Form 7, Caldera Forms, Ninja Forms, Gravity Forms, fluent forms, wp forms, Forminator & Formidable Form Builder, Everest Forms**

 == Changelog ==

+Version 3.2.2 // 2023-02-21
+Added: New notice if permalink saved as plain to change permalink to postname.
+Improved: Entry ID auto increement by one and will be serialized.
+Improved: Security in google recaptcha and simple recaptcha field.
+Improved: Demo templates.
+Improved: GDPR consent message from on to accepted.
+Fixed: Simple repeater issue.
+Fixed: Redirection after submission was not working.
+Fixed: All fields gone blank when recaptch was wrong.
+Fixed: The compatibility issue with ElementsKit sticky option.
+Fixed: Security permission issue for REST API endpoint.
+Fixed: field validation message color for some fields.
+Fixed: Layout compatibility issue in IOS devices.
+Fixed: Hubspot integration form feilds mapping settings.
+Fixed: Big commented entries breaking the design.

 Version 3.2.1 // 2023-01-10
 Fixed: Compatibility with Elementor 3.10.0.